Yudista5/Website-WordPress-Thrume/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 * After Product
 * After product summary

+We can add dynamic variables for the Call to Action.
+E.g. Buy {product}
+{product} will be replaced with the product name for all product pages.

 [Add WhatsApp Icon/Button in WooCommerce Product pages](https://holithemes.com/plugins/click-to-chat/add-whatsapp-in-woocommerce-single-product-pages/)

 = Add WhatsApp - Shop Page =